rayhog/aviator-jekyll-template/_api/Categories.3.5.md

   ### Category 1

-  This category 1 node references classifications such as  Storage Area Networks (SAN), Collaboration", Cash/Coin Detector and Help and Service Desk.
+  This category 1 node references classifications such as  Storage Area Networks (SAN), Collaboration", Cash/Coin Detector and Help and Service Desk. <br>

   Get a list of `CATEGORY_GROUP` labels by running the following MATCH query with the TQL endpoint: